 In March 2015, under the coordination and guidance of Dr. Joseph Koonce, a monitor system was installed at the Mushroom Cellar.
 This system allows continuous data collection on temperature, humidity and CO2 levels to maintain optimal conditions on the production rooms to enhance our mushroom production.

-By 2019, we are harvesting between 25 to 50 lbs per week.
+Since 2019, we harvest between 25 to 50 lbs per week.
 The type of oyster mushroom, blue, brown or white, varies with the season.